pku6/pae/README.md

 npm ci
 ```

 Fill in `config.json`.
 Fields about proxy can be ignored if you do not want to use a proxy.
+Actually, if your proxy has a high delay, you had better not use it.

 ## Start
 ```